October 24, 2022 • Trip Reports

-The warm, calm lagoons on the Pacific Coast of the Baja California Peninsula are the annual destination for the Eastern Pacific population of the gray whale.
-Every year the whales undertake the longest migrations of any mammal, traveling 12,000 miles round-trip from their feeding grounds in the Arctic to calve and breed in the Baja lagoons, and then back again.
-That is about the same as traveling across the United States from San Francisco, California to Washington D.C., 3 times!
+The warm, calm lagoons on the Pacific Coast of Baja California are the annual destination for the eastern Pacific population of gray whales.
+Every year the whales undertake the longest migrations of any mammal, traveling 12,000 miles round-trip from their feeding grounds in the Arctic to calve and breed in the Baja lagoons, and then back again (learn more about the annual gray whale migration).
+That is about the same as traveling across the United States from San Francisco to Washington, DC, 3 times!
 The gray whales occupy Baja’s lagoons from December through early April, with moms and new calves being the last to depart for the journey north.

 This phenomenon is even more incredible considering the history of the gray whale in these same lagoons.
 In the late 19th century, whalers used the reliability of the gray whales’ migration and their concentration in the lagoons to harvest them nearly to extinction.
-It is estimated that the population was as low as 2,000 before international and national protections were enacted.
+It is estimated that the whale population was as low as 2,000 before international and national protections were enacted.
 On a federal level, Mexico has multiple protections for the gray whales, including designating protected areas and sanctuaries, as well as tourism-specific regulations that cover the number of visitors, boats, and both the way and the amount of time that visitors can interact with the whales.
 Locally, the tourism operators have formed collectives to ensure that the regulations are being enforced and that the whale tourism is sustainable, benefiting the communities while protecting the whales.
-Today, the Eastern Pacific population of the gray whale is thriving with around 26,000 individuals, and a Red List status of Least Concern.
+Today, the eastern Pacific population of the gray whale is in much better shape, with around 16,650 individuals (as of 2021/2022), and a Red List status of Least Concern.

-Travelers pet a whale in San Ignacio Lagoon. © Jose Sanchez
+Travelers pet a friendly gray while in Baja’s San Ignacio Lagoon. © Jose Sanchez

-A whale shark in the calm waters of La Paz, Baja. © Slater Moore
+A whale shark feeds in the calm waters of La Paz, Baja California Sur. © Slater Moore

 Whale sharks can be found in warm and tropical waters around the world.
 They are generally solitary but will gather in large numbers for mating and feeding when there are large concentrations of plankton, their primary food source.
-One of the areas that whale sharks gather to feed is in the productive waters of the Sea of Cortez, just offshore of the city of La Paz in Baja California—one of the best places in the world to see and swim with whale sharks.
+One of the areas that whale sharks gather to feed is in the productive waters of the Sea of Cortez, just offshore of the city of La Paz in Baja California.
+As a result, La Paz is one of the best places in the world to see and swim with whale sharks.

 Whale sharks are cartilaginous fish, which means their skeleton is made of cartilage instead of bone.
 While the “whale” in their name is only in reference to their size, they do share some similarities with their mammalian neighbors.
 Like whales, whale sharks are huge, they can reach lengths up to 40 feet, as long as a school bus, and weigh around 40,000 pounds!
 Like baleen whales, whale sharks are also filter feeders, although their feeding technique is very different.
 When actively feeding, whale sharks suck in large amounts of water and then use filter pads on the sides of their mouth to separate water from their prey, which includes small fish, crustaceans, and microscopic organisms, collectively called plankton.
 And even though their mouths are about 5 feet wide, snorkelers definitely aren’t on the menu.